agronholm/apscheduler/docs/userguide.rst

 Subscribing to events
 =====================

-Schedulers and workers have the ability to notify listeners when some event occurs in the scheduler system.
+Schedulers have the ability to notify listeners when some event occurs in the scheduler system.
 Examples of such events would be schedulers or workers starting up or shutting down, or schedules or jobs being created or removed from the data store.

 To listen to events, you need a callable that takes a single positional argument which is the event object.
 Then, you need to decide which events you're interested in: